psoukie/psoukie.github.io/_notes/transparency-in-authorship.md

 description: "Discover Authograph, an authorship label and certification service promoting transparency in content creation in the AI era.
 Learn how it lets you build trust and credibility with your audiences."
 ---

-As readers, viewers, and listeners, we naturally like to know where the content we are consuming came from.
+<a href="https://authograph.com/view?r=TBcbBKbUCu" title="Authograph details" style="display: inline-block; text-decoration: none; user-select: none; border: 1.5px solid currentcolor; padding: 0 .4em; margin: 0 .3em;">CHC</a> As readers, viewers, and listeners, we naturally like to know where the content we are consuming came from.
 When reading an article, we would expect it to readily answer some questions: *Who* wrote it, and *when*?
 While the matter of *where* is less relevant today, in its place, a bigger question arises: *How* was it created?
 Was AI involved, and if so, in which areas?
 Was the content reviewed, and by whom?

 Knowing these things feels like a basic right.
 When I look up an article and do not see its publication date or its sources, I feel disappointed.
 I am more likely to stay and engage with content which shows the context of its creation.
 Transparency builds trust, and I believe this is now more important than ever.